Eric LeMarque – 8 Days up a frozen mountain

 LeMarque made it to the top of the run and started to make his way down, even though he knew it would involve going through thick fog.
 Just as he hit the icy cloud of mist shrouding the lower half of the run, visibility disappeared almost instantly and LeMarque became horribly lost.

-After it started to become dark he realised there was no chance he was going to make it to the bottom, so he stayed where he was for the night.
-He recalls not being able to get any sleep, and spent the night sitting by a tree to shelter from the wind.
+After it started to become dark he realized there was no chance he was going to make it to the bottom, so he stayed where he was for the night.
+He recalls not being able to get any sleep and spent the night sitting by a tree to shelter from the wind.

-His plan was to start walking down the next day towards Tamarack lodge, which he believed to be no more than 1.5 miles away.
-After walking a short distance he heard water, and since he hadn’t drank anything all night and didn’t have any kind of water bottle, he went for a drink.
+His plan was to start walking down the next day towards Tamarack Lodge, which he believed to be no more than 1.5 miles away.
+After walking a short distance he heard water, and since he hadn’t drunk anything all night and didn’t have any kind of water bottle, he went for a drink.

 He climbed up on a small sheltered cliff ledge and went to sleep for the night.
-The next morning was the first time he realised his life was in danger as he couldn’t feel his feet.
-Slowly peeling off his still wet socks revealed black and purple toes, non of which he had any feeling in.
+The next morning was the first time he realized his life was in danger as he couldn’t feel his feet.
+Slowly peeling off his still-wet socks revealed black and purple toes, none of which he had any feeling in.

 He managed about 7 miles that day, but since he was walking in the wrong direction was now about 9 miles away from safety.
 After he had been gone for a total of 5 days his mother became seriously worried he hadn’t returned any of her calls.
 She convinced her husband to go to the authorities and report him as a missing person, and since he hadn’t checked in on his way off the mountain, a search and rescue party was launched right away.

-LeMarque spent the 6th and 7th night sleeping in small snow caves he dug out with his snowboard, but at this point his feet were completely frozen and the risk of gangrene was rising.
+LeMarque spent the 6th and 7th nights sleeping in small snow caves he dug out with his snowboard, but at this point, his feet were completely frozen and the risk of gangrene was rising.

 There was no saving his feet and he lost both of his lower legs from just below the knee.
-But this didn’t stop his love of snowboarding as he is still a regular on the slopes, but this time he’s learnt his lesson, when the ski patrol close down the slope and move people off, its for a good reason.
+But this didn’t stop his love of snowboarding as he is still a regular on the slopes, but this time he’s learned his lesson, when the ski patrol closes down the slope and moves people off, it’s for a good reason.